Cyprien-GEHU/holbertonschool-low_level_programming/hello_world/README.md

-3-name:The script compiles a C files and creates an excutable named "cisfun" 4-puts.c: The programme that prints exactly "Programming is like building a multilingual puzzle" 5-printf.c: The programme print "with proper grammar, but the outcome is a pieceof art,"
+3-name:The script compiles a C files and creates an excutable named "cisfun" 4-puts.c: The programme that prints exactly "Programming is like building a multilingual puzzle" 5-printf.c: The programme print "with proper grammar, but the outcome is a pieceof art," 6-size.c: the programme prints the size of various type on the computer it is compiled and run on